arihantcodes/buymeatea/README.md

-# Ek Chai Pilade Platform
+# Buy Me a Tea Platform

-Welcome to Ek Chai Pilade, the open-source platform designed to empower content creators by facilitating financial support from their community.
+Welcome to Buy Me A Tea, the open-source platform designed to empower content creators by facilitating financial support from their community.
 This platform offers an array of user-friendly features to make the process seamless for both creators and supporters.

 ## Features